 We make every effort to search for family members and relatives who will keep siblings together, maintain children in their school of origion, and preserve the child’s important relationship with friends and caring adults.

 Research shows youth living with relatives while in foster care can lead to improved outcomes.
 We believe that all families include members who are willing and able to care for children.
-This program is being replicated by agencies all over the country.
+This program was created by the Foster & Adoptive Care Coalition in St. Louis MO and is being replicated by agencies all over the country.

 Identify at least 80 relatives or kin in each case